shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part1.md

 "stormlight archive book"
 ```

-### **3.2 Katz's Backoff**
+### **3.2 Back-off Algorithm**

-Katz's Backoff is an algorithm which says that if we don't find the exact phrase in our list of n-grams, then search for in the the list of (n-1)-grams.
-The n-gram phrases are arranged according to their frequency of occurences and the output would be the most common phrase in the list containing the words in that exact order.
+Back-off algorithm is used to search the input phrase in the the list of (n-1)-grams if we don't find the exact match in our list of n-grams.
+The n-gram phrases are arranged according to their frequency of occurrences and the output would be the most common phrase in the list containing the words in that exact order.
 This means if the user has entered the phrase
 ```
 My name
 ```